Screenshots may differ slightly depending on software version.

 The user can select additional parameters, called “weights,” for each response.
 Weights give added emphasis to upper or lower bounds, or emphasize a target value.
 With a weight of 1, di varies from 0 to 1 in linear fashion.
 Weights greater than 1 (maximum weight is 10) give more emphasis to goals.
 Weights less than 1 (minimum weight is 0.1) give less emphasis to goals.
 Weights can be quickly changed by ‘grabbing’ (via left mouse-click and drag) the handles (the squares ▫) on the desirability ramps.
 Try pulling the handle on the ramp down as shown below.

 Start the optimization by clicking the Solutions tab.
-Design-Expert brings up the Ramps view by default.
+The program brings up the Ramps view by default.

 The ramp display combines individual graphs for easier interpretation.
 The dot on each ramp reflects the factor setting or response prediction for that solution.
 The height of the dot shows how desirable it is.
 Select different solutions from the drop-down menu on the Factors Tool (1, 2, 3,…) and watch the dots.
 The red ones representing the component levels move around quite a bit, but do the responses remain within their goals (desirability of 1)?
 Near the graph’s top, select the last solution (solution 17 in this case) on your screen.
 Does your solution look something like the one below?